StaxWP/stax-addons-elementor/readme.txt

 - **Dropdown Button Widget** - Allows you to have a button with dropdown functionality.
 Dropdown entries are added and configured from the widget
 - **Heading Widget** - Allows you to have a highlight word or phrase in your heading.
 Define different text color/ background.
 Also you can add a subtitle, description and separator
 - **Button Widget** - Adds Box Shadow on hover option
+- **Image interval Widget** - This Widget allows you to show a different image by different date intervals and also define a default image.
+Example: Show for Christmas or Easter a different image

 Current Elementor widget enhancements:
 * Accordion - Box shadow, Item Spacing, Item border & Border radius